gezalore/designbench/docs/source/descriptor.rst

    The ``tests`` entry, is a mapping from test names to :ref:`execute descriptors<execute-descriptor>`, which define how to execute a test.
-The keys of the ``tests`` entry are used by designbench as the names of the tests.
+The keys of the ``tests`` entry are used by RTLMeter as the names of the tests.
 That is, they are the ``<TEST>`` part when naming cases with ``<DESIGN>:<CONFIGURATION>:<TEST>``.